minprog-platforms/project-wiki-django-LauraKoelewijn/README.md

 # Application Name

-TODO: Describe your application here.
+This application is a Wikipedia-like online encyclopedia.
+Users can view and add encyclopedia entries.

 ## Getting Started

-TODO: Describe steps to install requirements and get the application running.
+Steps to install requirements and get the application running:
+- Install django
+- Install markdown2
+- Create a github account
+- Accept the classroom assignment
+- Clone repository onto own computer
+- Add code to the source code
+- When changes are made: commit and push